nuejs/www/faq/index.md

 ## Why all the effort? [why]
-It's hard to look from aside how web development is slipping away from standards to something more complex, heavy, and proprietary.
+It's hard to look from aside how web development is slipping away from standards to something more complex, heavy, and corporate owned.
 I do this for pain, not fun.
 I cannot rest until I'm done.

 ## Can I help? [contribute]